thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 (The ProjectileGenerator declaration is probably long enough now that it should be moved into its own method, but we'll leave it where it is for now.)

-After making this latest change, the bullets will act more like how the raider does.
-But they and the raider will still disappear inappropriately whenever they and the player's ship are on opposite sides of the discontinuity line.
-As mentioned earlier, to fix that problem, either the colliders for the bullets and raider or the collider for the camera's field of view will need to be wrapped.
+After making this latest change, the bullets will act more like how the enemy does.
+But they and the enemy will still disappear inappropriately whenever they and the player's ship are on opposite sides of the discontinuity line.
+As mentioned earlier, to fix that problem, either the colliders for the bullets and enemy or the collider for the camera's field of view will need to be wrapped.

 Rather than wrapping the collider for every entity that's both drawable and collidable, instead let's try to just wrap the collider for the camera's field of view.
 Open PlaceDefault.ts and locate the .cameraEntity() method, and add the following lines before the return statement: